Volunteer with Sea Turtles in Sri Lanka

 Here is a breakdown of the work you will do:

-• Help bury the sea turtle eggs in a safe, dedicated area to rescue them from poachers.
+• Bury the sea turtle eggs in a safe, dedicated area to protect them from poachers

-• Conduct daily checks on the eggs to check their hatching time and help the emerging baby turtles.
+• Conduct daily checks on the eggs to monitor their hatching time and help the emerging baby turtles

 Community awareness and education